matrix-org/matrix-spec-proposals/proposals/3635-voip-early-media.md

 # MSC3635: Early Media for VoIP

 In PSTN and SIP calls, media can be sent between callee and caller before the callee has accepted the call.
-This allows for things like ringing tones and announcements.
+This allows for things like ringback tones and announcements.

 ## Context
 Early Media is already a well-established concept in SIP.
 Traditionally, it relies on the